 Our dry, shallow soil mix provides color from early May into October and attracts many kinds of wildlife.
+Sow in areas with thin soil and plenty of sunshine.
 It consists nearly entirely of perennials with a few annuals or biennials that will provide some color while the perennials get established.
 This mix should be sown in late fall or winter--early February at the latest.
 Seed sown after February may not get the cold moist treatment (stratification) that it needs in order to germinate.

-A 2-gram packet covers about 25 square feet.
+A seed packet covers about 25 square feet.

 We include an extra ounce of seed for each bulk pound.